 - The northwest corner of Half and N, the same as the above rendering, but back when it was home to the Good and Plenty Carry Out.
 And the empty lot seen between the two rowhouses has a bit of history

-- The same location, where outdoor bar The Bullpen opened in 2009 and ran for three seasons before being replaced by the Fairgrounds
+- The same location, where outdoor bar The Bullpen opened in 2009 and ran for three seasons before being folded into the Fairgrounds